 As CO2 is absorbed by the oceans, the pH of ocean water declines.
 CO2 desolved in water forms carbonic acid.
 Ocean water is slightly basic with a historical pH of 8.2 (7.0 is neutral).
 Today the ocean's pH is 8.1.

-pH is a log scale so the 0.1 change in alcalinity represents a 25% increase in the acidity of the oceans.
+pH is a log scale (pH = -log(concentration of hyrdrogen ions) so the 0.1 change in alcalinity represents a 25% increase in the acidity of the oceans.

 Changes in the ocean pH affect the ability of plankton, corals, and shell fish to form shells and attache themselves to objects.
-Since plankton are the base of the ocean food chain, and large changes in pH will dramatically reduce their numbers, reducing the food supply for fish.
+Since plankton are the base of the ocean food chain, and large changes in pH will dramatically reduce their numbers, acidification of the oceans is reducing the food supply for fish.
 The ocean's ability to continue to provide food for human consumption is at risk.

 In addition, it is thought that with the reduction in the populations of competetors and predators, jelly fish may become the dominant species in parts of the ocean.
 Japan is already experiencing problems with fishermen catching huge numbers of large jelly fish, to the extent that some fishermen are going out of business.